KaanEnt/AGI-ventures/scripts/README.md

 ## Files

 - `scrape-luma.ts` - Main scraper that fetches upcoming and past events from Luma
-- `auto-scraper.ts` - Automated scraper that only runs if data is stale
+- `auto-scraper.ts` - Automated scraper that only runs if data is stale (23+ hours old)

 ## Output